dja/code-challenges/front-end/ember-twitter-app.md

 - How do you see deploying this app?
 - How do you see this app scaling?
 - How would you create a build process around a front-end framework like this?

-Please don’t plan on spending more than 4-5 hours on it.
-Let me know if you have questions or concerns!